WindomZ/go-struct-filler/README.md

-# go-strcut-filler
+# go-struct-filler

 ## Overview

 * Convert a struct to another same type struct
-* Fill the same name if the struct is anonymous
+* Fill the same names if the struct is anonymous
-* Convert map to struct
+* Convert a map to struct

 # Getting Started

 ## Installation

 ```
-go get -u github.com/WindomZ/go-strcut-filler
+go get -u github.com/WindomZ/go-struct-filler
 ```

 ## Documentation

-Please refer to the *_test.go files.
+Please go test and refer to the *_test.go files.

 ## TODO
 * fix bugs